Gallery

 A bee on ceanothus.
 Some garden plants are good for honeybees, however many imported plants are not.
 The BBKA website has a list of some good plants for bees.

-A queen in her prime to the left.
+A comparison of queen sizes; a queen in her prime to the left.
 To the right, you might just see the small queen on this breeding nuc frame.
 I can't recall how she finished up there but she mated and laid well but could not be used.

 Drone brood in super frames as a result of laying workers.
 They didn't lay in the brood box so were missed :(